balantaim/spring-reactive-mongo-books/README.md

-# This is book vault application
+# This is book vault application with CRUD functionalities

 ### It uses asynchronous web client and document based database.

-### New frontend framework is added to the project which uses React under the hood
+### New Java frontend template is added to the project which uses React under the hood (Vaadin Flow)

 ### Tools